morris/nito/README.md

 		- Optional, defaults to noop
 	- `update` is a method to update the component
 		- Has to be called explicitly (except for components rendered with `loop`/`nest`)
+		- Make sure `update` can be called without a data argument
 		- Optional, defaults to noop
 	- `identify` is a function that generates keys for `loop`
 		- Gets an item argument from `loop`